praetoriandigital/cub-docs/readme.md

 ## Widget versioning

 Widget versions follow [Semantic Versioning](http://semver.org).
-You can check current version in browser console as ``cub.version``.
-Changes in public widget API or documented behavior result in major or minor version change, and bugfixes or internal widget improvements come as patch versions.
+You can check the current version in browser console as ``cub.version``.
+Changes in public widget API or documented behavior result in major or minor version changes, and bugfixes or internal widget improvements come as patch versions.

-Widget script is distributed with MaxCDN using ``cub-praetorian.netdna-ssl.com`` domain.
+Widget script is distributed with MaxCDN using the ``cub-praetorian.netdna-ssl.com`` domain.
 It supports both HTTP and HTTPS.
 It is strongly recommended that you always use this distribution when including widget on your site, since it comes with automatic updates and bugfixes.
 Two options of widget CDN distribution are